Mark Zuckerberg Apologizes For Facebook Data Scandal

 Zuckerberg’s comments broke days of silence from the Facebook CEO following revelations that data mining firm Cambridge Analytica had obtained the personal data of 50 million Facebook users through third-party apps while working for Donald Trump’s presidential campaign.

 Facebook responded by banning the firm and its whistleblowing contractor Christopher Wylie, from its platform, but the affair has raised concerns about the overall security of Facebook’s two billion monthly users.
 Lawmakers in the U.S. and U.K. called for Zuckerberg to testify earlier this week about the incident.
 Investors also filed a federal lawsuit against Facebook this week, sending its stock tumbling.
 Zuckerberg said he would be “happy” to appear before Congress on Thursday.

+But asked whether Facebook had a decisive impact on the 2016 presidential election, he deferred, saying it’s “really hard for me to have a full assessment” of the network’s influence distinct from off-line advertising and campaign events.
+“But I think what’s clear its that in 2016, we were not on top of a number of issues as we should have, whether it was Russian interference or fake news,” Zuckerberg told Seagall, tipping new AI tools that help Facebook identify “fake accounts” that “sow division” in public opinion.

+“The reality here is that this isn’t rocket science,” he added, acknowledging that “there’s a lot of hard work that we need to do” to prevent manipulation of future elections, including upcoming U.S. midterms in November.
+“We’re really committed to doing everything we need to to make sure the integrity of those elections on Facebook is secure,” Zuckerberg said.

 He has also drawn criticism for sidestepping an outright apology in previous interviews this week with the New York Times and in a public Facebook post, in which called the scandal “a breach of trust between Facebook and the people who share their data with us,” but fell short of apologizing for the incident.

 He amended those comments Thursday, telling CNN’s Seagall that Facebook made a “mistake” in 2015 after it was approached by the Guardian about a quiz app that was harvesting the data of tens of millions of users.